Violation of the Finner inequality in the four-output triangle network: NSI bound on

 \subsection{Analytical computation of a bound on a correlator}

+\corr{ In order to find an exact bound for the correlator $E_2$, one needs to find a structure in order to prove analytically a convergence when the number of vertices becomes arbitrarily large.
+With this objective, we give a method that allows one to give an exact value for the hexagonal inflation, the first order unsolvable with linear programming because of the quadratic constraints.

-For the hexagon, one can analytically prove with the output of Gurobi that the value is exactly $\sqrt{2}-1$ in the following way: some probabilities $p_j$ in this hexagonal network that maximizes $E_2$ are $0$.
+Indeed, } for the hexagon, one can analytically prove with the output of Gurobi that the value is exactly $\sqrt{2}-1$ in the following way: some probabilities $p_j$ in this hexagonal network that maximizes $E_2$ are $0$.
 These probabilities $p_j$ are the probabilities of the 33 different outputs given by all parties.
 We have for instance the probability that all parties give the same output, and all the other OPI outcomes.

-One has $p_j=0 \implies \sum_k C_{jk} E_k =0$ with the $C_{jk}$ the matrix that relates the probabilities to the correlators.
-For each of them, one has one parameter $q_j$ that we can vary to cancel non-zero correlators.
+One has $p_j=0 \implies \sum_k C_{jk} E_k =0$ with $C_{jk}$ the matrix that relates the probabilities to the correlators.
+For each of them, one has one parameter $q_j$ that we can vary to cancel nonzero correlators.
 At the end, this leads to the equation

 The constant comes from the normalization that has to be added to relate probabilities to correlators.
 The correlators $E_2$ and $E_2^2$ are the only two correlators one doesn't need to cancel, since they only contain the correlator $E_2$ that appears in the triangle.
 This leads to an exact number for the upper bound on $E_2$.